 FIGURE: Monetary policy responds to a decrease in aggregate productivity growth by increasing the inflation rate in the period of the shock.
-Subsequently, inflation converges to its BGP value from below.
+Subsequently, inflation converges to its long-run equilibrium value from below.
 The nominal interest rate drops in the period after the shock.